hartwigmedical/actin/molecular/README.md

 Notes:

-- All responsive on-label evidence from `ICLUSION` is mapped to external trials in ACTIN datamodel
+- All responsive on-label evidence from `CKB_TRIAL` is mapped to external trials in ACTIN datamodel
 - Responsive treatments are cleaned according to their evidence level.
 The highest evidence levels for each treatment are kept (such that an approved treatment cannot also be a pre-clinical treatment)
 - Resistant treatments are retained only in case responsive evidence for the same treatment is present as well (either approved or